 - All courses must be at or above the 10-level.

-- Students must also enroll in all laboratories that accompany electives used to satisfy these requirements (i.e., BIOL 18a must be taken with BIOL 22a).
-These labs will each count as half a course (two credits).
+- Students must also enroll in all laboratories that accompany electives used to satisfy these requirements (i.e., BIOL 18a must be taken with BIOL 14a).
+These labs will each count as half a course (two credits) except in the case of 18b, which counts as a full course (4 credits).

 - PSYC 51a may count as one of the six additional basic math/science courses.